howtohelparmenia/central/README.md

 ## Help with Knowledge and Skills

-### Developers
+### Software Developers

-- Get in touch with charitable organizations and help them with whatever you can do.
-For example if you have knowledge in webdev, offer to get in touch with their tech team and see if there are things where they can use you.
+In short:
+- Help existing websites of charitable organizations and public news outlets
+- Act as a volunteering consultant or additional member of their team
+- Act on your own to solve bugs, security holes and report everything

 ### Creatives

+In short:
+- Design infographics
+- Design banners for the web
+- Design posters that can be printed

+Notes:
-- Design infographics about Armenia that can be shared on social media.
-Focus on a few key pieces of information, make them easy to digest and interesting to read.
-Include sources at the bottom if relevant.
+- Focus on a few key pieces of information
+- Make things easy to digest and interesting to read
+- Include sources (banners & infographics)

 Read [How to Create an Infographic from Scratch](https://www.reddit.com/r/Infographics/comments/5v4lxy/how_to_create_an_infographic_from_scratch_meta/) and check out [/r/infographics](https://www.reddit.com/r/infographics/), [/r/coolguides](https://www.reddit.com/r/coolguides/) and [/r/dataisbeautiful/](https://www.reddit.com/r/dataisbeautiful/) for examples and inspiration.

+### Polyglots

+- Translate news and messages into other languages and share them on social media
+- Proof read messages in any of the language(s) you are profficient with and help news outlets

+### Everyone Else

+- Share official messages on social media
+- Promote facts and knowledge, not
+- Get in touch with news outlets and offer them help in running the site or managing something for them

 ## Similar Pages